laurenrwolf/project-upward-mobility/README.md

 Sign up for a key at this [link](https://api.census.gov/data/key_signup.html)

+### Requirements

+There are three parts to this project:
+* Data collection, manipulation and analysis
+* django website front end - contained in sub repo 'djangosite @ c6f2e1f '
+* Streamlit data visualization app - contained in sub repo 'streamlitapp @ 0931e5a'

+Each part has it's own requirements.txt

 Project Organization
 ------------

-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.